saurabhkurve/saurabhkurve/README.md

 <br>

-- Currently working in the field of data analytics.
+- Currently working as a fullstack developer.
-- A passionate Self-taught Wed Developer
+- A data analyst.
 - DevOps and Blockchain enthusiast.
 - Currently working as a Data Analyst at Codons Technologies PVT.
 LTD.
 - Personal website [link](https://saurabhkurve.github.io/portfolio/)